 <img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Congratulations!
-You've decided it's time to make the leap and buy your first home.
-But as you start househunting, you're beginning to realize that buying a house can be as scary as it is exciting.
+You’ve decided to buy your first home.
+But as you start househunting, it's becoming clear that buying a house can be as daunting as it is exciting.

-Before you start mapping out paint colors, envisioning your backyard barbecues while you sip a cold one on your back porch, or picturing the cute little nook where you'll place that upcycled table, let's take a look at some common errors that first time home buyers make and pitfalls to avoid.
+Before you start mapping out paint colors, envisioning backyard barbecues while sipping a cold one on your back porch, or picturing the cute little nook where you'll place that upcycled table, let's take a look at some common mistakes that first-time home buyers make and pitfalls to avoid.

-Also, for military members, keep in mind that every listing on MilitaryByOwner includes a BAH (Basic Allowance for Housing) and mortgage calculator, so you can quickly determine if a particular home is in your price range or not.
+Also, for military members buying a home, keep in mind that every listing on MilitaryByOwner includes a BAH (Basic Allowance for Housing) calculator, so you can quickly determine if a particular home is in your price range or not.
+Go directly to MilitaryByOwner's BAH calculator here.

 Mistake #2: Not correcting credit report issues.